 Akram revealed that the Men in Green had even lost to an over-40 side before the tournament

-Pakistan’s legendary former fast-bowler Wasim Akram and former batsman Ramiz Raja, who were a major part of the country’s World Cup winning side in 1992, talked about the turning points and surprising moments of their historic World Cup campaign in a YouTube video on Wednesday.
+Pakistan’s legendary former fast-bowler Wasim Akram and former batsman Ramiz Raja, who were a major part of the country’s World Cup winning side in 1992, talked about the turning points and surprising moments of their historic World Cup campaign in a YouTube video.

 Raja revealed that the Pakistan side, who were the first to arrive in Australia for the tournament, had a miserable start but able leadership kept them driven towards their goal of achieving glory.